sugedavid/Smart-Farm/README.md

 ## Project set up

 The project is configured with Firebase.
-To run it include a `firebase_options.dart` file at the root of the project.
+To run it include the following files:

+1. `firebase_options.dart` file at the root of the project.
 This file contains the firebase configuration.
+2. `google-services.json` file at the `android/app/` folder.
+This file contains the firebase configuration for android.

+For more information, check out the setup guide [Add Firebase to your Flutter app](https://firebase.google.com/docs/flutter/setup?platform=android).

+## CI/CD

+Continuous integration and Continuous delivery/deployment is setup using [GitHub Actions](https://docs.github.com/en/actions).

+The `firebase_app_distribution.dart` file found on the path `.github/workflows`, contains workflow that runs the tests and deploys the Android apk file to [Firebase App Distribution](https://firebase.google.com/docs/app-distribution).

+The following secrets are required:

+1. `FIREBASE_OPTION` - containing contents of the `firebase_options.dart` file.
+2. `GOOGLE_SERVICES_JSON` - containing contents of the `google-services.json` file.
+3. `FIREBASE_APP_ID` - containing the Android App ID found on the Firebase project settings.
+4. `FIREBASE_TOKEN` - containing the output of the `firebase login:ci` command.

 ## Running the project